wuschi/mopidy-phoniebox/README.rst

         # shut down phoniebox after not playing for 10 minutes
         idle_time_before_shutdown = 10

+        # configure GPIO 13 as pulled high with 50 ms debounce time, 0.5 seconds hold time. repeat when_held every 0.5s while held
+        gpio13 = pull_up,50,0.5,true
+        # when GPIO 13 is held, decrease the volume by 7
+        gpio13.when_held = vol_down,vol_step=7
+        # when GPIO 13 is released (and was not held), decrease the volume by 10
+        gpio13.when_released = vol_down,vol_step=10
+        # configure GPIO 19 as pulled high with 50 ms debounce time, 0.5 seconds hold time. repeat when_held every 0.5s while held
+        gpio19 = pull_up,50,0.5,true
+        # when GPIO 19 is held, increase the volume by 7
+        gpio19.when_held = vol_up,vol_step=7
+        # when GPIO 19 is released (and was not held), increase the volume by 10
+        gpio19.when_released = vol_up,vol_step=10
         # configure GPIO 20 as pulled high with 50 ms debounce time
         gpio20 = pull_up,50
         # when GPIO 20 is pressed, jump to previous track (CD-player style)